 Now that we can define data integrity, let’s look at what happens when you have integrity problems.
 While data integrity issues can occur from many different sources, a few common factors often lead to them.

-Once you have identified the key issues, your next step is to prevent them from happening.
+Preventing data integrity issues is more efficient and cost-effective than fixing problems after they've occurred.
+By establishing proactive measures, organizations can safeguard their data against potential threats and errors.
+Once you have identified the key issues, the next step is to prevent them from happening.
 Here are some prevention measures:

 Data integrity is an important aspect of ensuring the accuracy and security of data, making it essential for organizations to maintain proper data integrity practices.
 With the right tools and processes in place, you can ensure your data is always secure and reliable.

-Organizations can benefit from accurate, complete and consistent data by taking the time to assess and address data integrity issues.
-A robust data resilience strategy will enable businesses to manage their data assets for long-term success better.
+Organizations can benefit from accurate, complete, and consistent data by taking the time to assess and address data integrity issues.
+A robust data resilience strategy will enable businesses to better manage their data assets for long-term success.

 See an error or have a suggestion?
 Please let us know by emailing ssg-blogs@splunk.com.